madsjulia/Mads.jl/Readme.md

 Pkg.add("JLD");
 Pkg.clone("BlackBoxOptim");

-MADS uses python YAML library.
+MADS uses a Python YAML library.
-If you do not have it installed the best option is to use Julia's python
+If you do not have it installed, the best option is to use Julia's python
 environment:

 ```